Reporting a Security Issue

 • Code is audited to find any potential similar problems.

 • The fix is prepared for the development branch, and for the most recent stable branch.
-Additional backports to older stable releases may be prepared, in consultation with the submitter.
+Additional backports to older stable releases may also be prepared.

 • The fix is submitted to the public repository.